By: Amber Estelle

 Then in January of 2010, at the age of 62, Joy Robbins passed away.
 Jim strives to carry on her legacy through this award.
 He likes to see the scholarship go to students who are compassionate, like Joy.

 Jim is grateful for a way to give back and support people in the community through the Foundation.
 That’s why he has chosen to include the Foundation in his estate planning.
-He hopes that their gift of a lifetime can continue to affect people and help them succeed, and inspire others to give back to the community.
+He hopes that their gift of a lifetime can continue to affect people and inspire others to give back to the community.

 Most of all, Jim says that he wants to ensure that he leaves a “legacy of Joy.”